How to get your baby on a predictable and consistent schedule. Baby’s days can be predictable and do not have to be random from day to day.

-As he got older and I got more experience under my belt, we did get a predictable routine to where he ate, slept, and played in the same hours every day (minus your typical disruptions).
+As Brayden got older and I got more experience under my belt, we did get a predictable routine to where he ate, slept, and played in the same hours every day (minus your typical disruptions).
 So how do you get there?
 How do you set a schedule?
-Here are some hints.
+Here are some hints and tricks.

 How To Get a Consistent Daily Schedule

 Here are eight tricks to be sure you are following to be able to confidently know when your baby will eat or nap each day.

 Have a consistent time you start each day.